 UK Skilled Worker Visa

-A Skilled Worker Visa grants you permission to travel to or stay in the UK to work an eligible job for an approved company for up to 5 years before you need to extend the visa.
+A Skilled Worker Visa grants you permission to travel to or stay in the UK to work for up to five years in an eligible job for an approved company.
 You can extend it as many times as you want as long as you continue to meet the eligibility criteria.

 When you apply for a Skilled Worker Visa, the Home Office will use the UK’s points-based system when making a decision whether or not to grant a visa.